onlineactivitybv/php-advertiserpostback/README.md

 ----------
 Landingpage:

-Add this code to the TOP of your landingpage (sets cookie so needs to be before any other output.
+Add this code to the TOP of your landing page (sets cookie so needs to be before any other output.
 ```php
 $oa->landingPage();
 ```